carmstrong/multinode-glusterfs-vagrant/README.md

 ```console
 $ vagrant ssh gluster-server-1 -c 'sudo gluster peer probe 172.21.12.12 ; sudo gluster peer probe 172.21.12.13'
 ```
-*This setup-step is already included in the Vagrantfile and below for reference only.*
+*This setup-step is already included in the Vagrantfile and above for reference only.*

 ## Create a volume